MicrosoftDocs/visualstudio-docs/docs/deployment/deploying-applications-services-and-components-resources.md

 - [Web server(IIS)](#web-server-iis)
 - [Import profile](#import-profile)

-The preceding options appear when you create a new publish profile.
+The preceding options appear as shown in the following illustration when you create a new publish profile.

 ![Choose a publishing option](../deployment/media/quickstart-publish-dialog.png)